Is There A Drug For Memory Loss? Evidence-Based Alzheimer's Treatment

 What is Alzheimer's disease?

-Alzheimer's is a common cause of dementia (a nonspecific term for memory loss and degradation of cognitive function).
-It’s most common among older adults.
-According to the Alzheimer’s Association, , though early-onset Alzheimer’s can occur in younger adults.
+Alzheimer's disease is a common cause of dementia (a non-specific term for memory loss and degradation of cognitive function).
+This condition is most common among older adults.
+According to the Alzheimer’s Association, Alzheimer’s is most common in those over 65, though early-onset Alzheimer’s can occur in younger adults.

-Alzheimer's is a progressive brain disorder, which means it tends to worsen over time.
-The disease typically interferes with memory formation, thinking, and behaviors as clumps (called “amyloid plaques”) and tangled fiber bundles (called “tau tangles”) develop in the brain and kill brain cells.
-During the early stages of the disease, amyloid plaques and tau tangles occur in areas of the brain associated with memory formation, and later, Alzheimer’s disease typically affects areas of the brain that are responsible for reasoning, social behaviors, and language processing.
-As Alzheimer’s develops, many areas of the brain become affected.
+Alzheimer's disease is a progressive brain disorder, which means it tends to worsen over time.
+The disease typically interferes with memory formation, thinking, and behaviors, as collections of proteins (called amyloid plaques) and tangled fiber bundles (called tau tangles) develop in the brain, causing the death of neurons (brain cells).
+During the early stages of the disease, amyloid plaques and tau tangles occur in areas of the brain associated with memory formation, and later, Alzheimer’s disease typically affects the frontal areas of the brain that are responsible for reasoning, social behaviors, and language processing.
+As Alzheimer’s develops, other areas of the brain become affected as well.

 Symptoms of Alzheimer's disease

-Since Alzheimer's is a progressive disorder, symptoms may change and/or become more severe over time.
+Since Alzheimer's disease is a progressive disorder, symptoms change and become more severe over time.
 Additionally, symptoms can vary from person to person, particularly depending on what stage of the disease they’re in.
-Alzheimer's is classified into four stages: preclinical, mild, moderate, and severe.
-The following are some common symptoms at these stages
+Alzheimer's disease is classified into four stages: preclinical, mild, moderate, and severe.
+The following are common symptoms at each of these stages.

 Preclinical Alzheimer’s disease:

-During the mild stage of Alzheimer’s, people are often able to complete daily activities, such as driving, working, and completing chores.
-However, symptoms of memory problems and/or repetitiveness may become noticeable as well as:
+During the mild stage of Alzheimer’s disease, people are often able to complete daily activities, such as driving, working, and completing chores.
+However, symptoms of memory problems and repetitiveness may become noticeable, as well as the following symptoms:

 • Poor judgment and decision-making